0xbitx/Dedsec-Proxy/README.md

 ### LANGUAGE
 * python

-# disclaimer:
+<h1 align="center"> DISCLAIMER </h1>

-  I'm not responsible for anything you do with this program, so please only use it for good and educational purposes.
+<h4 align="center">I'm not responsible for anything you do with this program, so please only use it for good and educational purposes. </h4>